-• The children can create plays that put the story into a modern setting.
+The children can create plays or re-write the story in a modern setting.

 heritage learning welcome

 The Good Samaritan

 One day a man came to Jesus and said, 'What do I have to do to live forever?'
 Jesus answered, 'Love God with all your heart, and love your neighbour as much as you love yourself.'
 The man thought for a moment and then asked, 'But who is my neighbour?
 Do you mean the man next door, because that's easy, I like him?'